saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 ditional information.
 2021–22 season, although severity indicators (e.g., influenza- associated hospitalizations and deaths) were overall lower than in recent previous seasons (16).
 Timing, intensity, and severity of the 2022–23 influenza season cannot be predicted.
 Influenza vaccination remains an important tool for the prevention of potentially severe respiratory illness, which might decrease stress on the U.S. health care system during ongoing circulation

-he recommendations and a link to the most recent Background s://www.cdc.gov/vaccines/hcp/acip-recs/vacc-specific/flu.html. d di
+the recommendations and a link to the most recent Background ps://www.cdc.gov/vaccines/hcp/acip-recs/vacc-specific/flu.html. d d
 F d
 d D
-Ad i i
+Ad
-i
-li
+l
 d